dart-code-checker/dart-code-metrics/doc/rules/avoid-returning-widgets.md

 ## Description

-Warns when a method or function returns a Widget or subclass of a Widget.
+Warns when a method, function or getter returns a Widget or subclass of a Widget.

 The following patterns will not trigger the rule:

 - Widget `build` method overrides.
+- Class method that is passed to a builder.
 - Functions with [functional_widget](https://pub.dev/packages/functional_widget) package annotations.

 Extracting widgets to a method is considered as a Flutter anti-pattern, because when Flutter rebuilds widget tree, it calls the function all the time, making more processor time for the operations.